 Dakoda Armstrong and the No. 43 WinField Ford team finished 23rd in the NASCAR XFINITY Series race at Bristol Motor Speedway.
 The car struggled to find grip and balance on the high banks in Thunder Valley.
-The WinField team adjusted on the car throughout the race, but the fast pace and heavy traffic held Armstrong outside the Top-20.
+The WinField team adjusted on the car throughout the race, but the fast pace and heavy traffic held Armstrong outside the Top 20.

 Armstrong started the race from the 22nd spot but fell back to 29th fighting a loose race car and eventually losing two laps during the first long green-flag run.
 The caution fell on Lap 57 giving the team an opportunity to improve on the handling.
-Crew Chief Frankie Kerr called for four fresh tires and a wedge adjustment to help with grip on entry.
+Crew Chief Frankie Kerr called for four fresh tires and a wedge adjustment to help with grip on the entry.
 Armstrong restarted 27th on Lap 63 and remained in that position for the majority of the next run.
 The heavy mid-field traffic made passing difficult, with Armstrong losing another two laps during the run.

 The caution came out again on Lap 120 for fluid on the racing surface.
 In an effort to save tires for later in the race, Kerr told Armstrong to stay out and take advantage of the wave around to gain a lap back to the leaders.
 The field restarted on Lap 125 with Armstrong in 27th, three laps down.
 The race stayed green over the next 50 laps, and the WinField Ford improved over the run, gaining four positions.

 “The car was loose in and tight off,” said Armstrong.
 “It’s very tough to adjust handling with those conditions.
-Sometimes if you fix the loose entry, it’ll make the car tighter off exit.
-Sometimes when you fix the tight off issue, the car may be looser on entry.
+Sometimes if you fix the loose entry, it’ll make the car tighter off the exit.
+Sometimes when you fix the tight-off issue, the car may be looser on entry.
 It’s a tough battle to fight, especially with the fast pace here at Bristol.
 This is probably the toughest place to pass on the schedule.
 The car has to handle well on the top and bottom to make any progress.
 It was a long day.
-Luckily, we avoided all the wrecks, the car wasn’t beat up too badly and we gained a spot in the points.
+Luckily, we avoided all the wrecks, the car wasn’t beaten up too badly and we gained a spot in the points.
 We’ll take it and move on to Richmond.”